 The initial consultation with one of the Washington DC registered practitioners via Leafwell’s HIPAA compliant online consultation service is a flat fee of $99.
 However, if you do not qualify for an MMJ Card and our practitioner elects not to sign your certificate, you will not be charged.

 It costs $100 for the MMJ Card and application form, payable to the state.
+You can apply for a reduced fee of $25 if you are on low income.
 This is a non-refundable fee which must be paid every time you apply.
 Each card is valid for one year.
-Every time you renew, you will be required to meet with a state-licensed physician via a telemedicine platform like Leafwell and then renew your card via the state website.
+Every time you renew, you will be required to meet with a state-licensed healthcare provider via a telemedicine platform like Leafwell and then renew your card via the state website.

 The fees for caregivers are the same as patients.